What is Bounce Rate ?

 There are many things that can cause your bounce rate.
 First, you may not have provided a strong enough call-to-action.
 You may have had an attractive layout, but your visitors just could not find what they were looking for.
 Maybe you provided too many advertising links, and your visitors clicked on one or more but were taken away from the rest of the site.
 Finally, you may have had too many pop-ups; visitors may leave your site without clicking through all of the advertising to get to the information they were interested in.

 A bounce rate means the percentage of unique visits to the landing page that leave the website within a short period of time.
 It does not mean the amount of hits to the website itself.
 However, it is helpful in determining how well the visitor navigates the website.
 It is important to understand how a user experiences navigation on your website to determine whether or not that experience was a good one.
-A poor bounce rate suggests that users are confused by the website, or it is taking too long to find what they were looking for. so What is Bounce Rate vs Exit Rate ?
-What’s The Difference?
-(2021) A high bounce rate suggests that the user has problems with usability and is likely to abandon the website.
+A poor bounce rate suggests that users are confused by the website, or it is taking too long to find what they were looking for.
+A high bounce rate suggests that the user has problems with usability and is likely to abandon the website.

 What Are Exit Rate And How To Improve It?

-According to Google Analytics, “a high exit rate (so What is Bounce Rate vs Exit Rate ?
-What’s The Difference?
-(2021) implies that fewer people come back to the site later on.”
+According to Google Analytics, “a high exit rate (aims or bounce rate) implies that fewer people come back to the site later on.”
 Why is the exit rate so important?
 High exit rates often reflect poorly on your conversion rates.
 A low or high exit rate will mean that your visitors are not leaving in large numbers.
-Even though they may have left your site in a short amount of time, these visitors might be dissatisfied with your products or services, and you don’t want to lose them once you have made a sale. so What is Bounce Rate vs Exit Rate ?
-What’s The Difference?
-(2021)
+Even though they may have left your site in a short amount of time, these visitors might be dissatisfied with your products or services, and you don’t want to lose them once you have made a sale.

 If you want to find out what is going on with your website, check the exit rates for each of the web pages on your site.
 Google Analytics will show you how many visitors click away from your site.
 The more visitors that leave, the lower your conversion rate, or the percentage of visitors that choose to purchase.
 In addition to this, you can also see which web pages have the highest bounce rates.